-For those looking for something different, it doesn't come much more unique than LuxWoods' range of straps.
-A classic link bracelet made from black ebony wood, it feels delightful, with each link smoothed and polished.
+For those looking for something different, straps don't come much more unique than LuxWoods' range.
+A classic link bracelet made from black ebony wood, the strap feels delightful, with each link smoothed and polished.
 What's more, it's light and comes with a high quality buckle.
 Word of warning, however, the adjustment is really tough and it's easy to damage the band.

 Casetify Classic Lady